Cerca de ti (song)

 Cerca de ti is both the third Spanish single from Thalía's 2003 crossover album Thalía and the first from her 2004 Greatest Hits compilation.
 The ballad was written by Thalía and produced by Steve Morales.
-Also, an English version was previously recorded for the 2002 Thalía album, entitled "Closer to You".
+Also, the original English version was first included on 2002's Thalía album, and later included in that album's English-language counterpart released the following year.

 "Cerca de ti" became her fourth number-one single on the Billboard Hot Latin Tracks chart.

 Music video

 The music video for "Cerca de ti" was directed by Jeb Brien and shot in New York City.
 It shows Thalía walking along the streets as an anonymous person.
 The video was released in January, 2004.